Nuclear Power in Bulgaria

 Bulgaria's Council of Ministers approved an Economy and Energy Ministry report on the shareholder agreement on 30 July 2014.
 The agreement – including the financing terms of an engineering, procurement and construction (EPC) contract for the project – were to enter into force after approval by the new government, following elections in October 2014.
-Negotiations since November 2013 have involved all political parties.
+Negotiations since November 2013 had involved all political parties.
 In 2015, progress was delayed by lack of finance and low electricity demand.
 In April Westinghouse announced that while the shareholder agreement for Kozloduy 7 had expired, discussions were continuing with KNPP on a new structure and timeline.
 "While there is unanimity that the project is clearly attractive in the long-term, the parties believe that different models will need to be considered for deploying the AP1000 technology in the future," according to Westinghouse.
 However the prime minister is quoted as being unwilling to proceed.

 In September 2012 Rosatom said that it would not cooperate with the Westinghouse Spain evaluation, and escalated its claim against NEK to €1 billion to encourage a purely Russian outcome for Kozloduy 7.
 See also following section on Belene settlement.

 The Belene saga

 The Bulgarian government considered completing the Belene plant in the run-up to the closure of the first two units of Kozloduy and, in 2003, five reactor vendors expressed interest to the Energy Ministry in completing Belene or building new units there.
 Early in 2005, the government approved the construction of Belene as a 2000 MWe plant.
 Parsons E&C Europe (now WorleyParsons) was appointed architect-engineer for the project to oversee redesigning it.
 Two consortia submitted bids to build the plant.
 Both had two variants: using the old VVER-1000 V-320 equipment already on site, and building afresh two AES-92 unitsh.